 - 4. Portable Camping Toilet

-- 6. Pop-Up Camper Winter Accessories: Mr. Buddy Heater
+- 6. Pop-Up Camper Winter Accessory: Mr. Buddy Heater

 1. Pop-Up Camper Safety Accessories: Surge Protector

 You can purchase a Hughes surge protector from amazon or directly from their website.
-We have partnered with hughes to offer you a 10% off discount code you can get by checking our our Deals and Discounts page.
+We have found Hughes to be a reliable brand to have on hand while camping so we partnered with them to offer you a 10% off discount code you can get by checking our Deals and Discounts page.

 2. Power Tongue Jack